18F/methods/pages/contextual-inquiry.md

 ## What it is

 An observation by all parts of the product team of users in context accompanied by questions to better understand their behavior.

 ## Reasons to use it

 To understand how and why users do (and don’t do) what they do in their own environments; to discover needs and attitudes that might not emerge in an interview format; to understand more fully when and how digital workflows touch other workflows; and to build empathy with users.

 This method is especially useful if subjects have concerns about the time required for a sit-down interview, or their work involves many or complex interactions with the product or solution that the project focuses on.
-It’s also useful for hardware/software discovery.[m]
+It’s also useful for hardware/software discovery.

 ## Time to conduct